 How Long Can You Go Without Bathing A Newborn?

 You may bathe the baby less than three times a week.
 Alternatively, you may give sponge baths even after their umbilical cord falls off and only bathe the baby in a bathtub when they are soiled and dirty.
 Parents may prefer to wash only the face, hands, neck, and bottom.
 This is known as topping and tailing (4).
+You can also pay attention to any folds in the skin that might accumulate moisture, sweat, and dirt.
 Ultimately, parents may choose a frequency of bathing the baby based on their choices and the pediatrician’s opinion.

 Safety Tips For Bathing Your Newborn